stegripe/rawon/README.md

 > A dedicated music bot example project for Zhycorp Development made by iCrawl

 This open sourced project is a dedicated example tutorial for our community's content, feel free to use and modify as good as you like.
-Written with [discord.js](https://discord.js.org/#/) and [v12 (stable)](https://discordjs.guide/additional-info/changes-in-v12.html) as the version
+Written with [discord.js](https://discord.js.org/#/) and [v12 (stable)](https://discordjs.guide/additional-info/changes-in-v12.html) as the version.

 ## Features
 * Full playback control